-Turn on the multimeter.
-Set it to voltage measurement by turning the control dial or pressing the appropriate button on the meter.
+The first thing you need to do is turn on the multimeter.
+Next you need to set it to measure voltage by turning the control dial or by pressing the appropriate button on the meter.

-Place the sensor on the end of the red wire from the meter to the “+” terminal of the AGM battery.
-Place the sensor on the “-” terminal of the AGM battery at the end of the black wire.
+Next, move the sensor to the end of the red wire that goes from the meter to the “+” terminal of the AGM battery.
+Place the probe on the “-” terminal of the AGM battery on the end of the black wire.

-Read the display of the multimeter.
+Read the multimeter reading.
 A fully charged AGM battery has an output voltage of approximately 13 volts.
-This is slightly higher than the 12 volts on the battery side to ensure the voltage resistance in the battery cables.
+This is slightly higher than 12 volts on the battery side to provide resistance to the voltage in the battery cables.

-However, if the measured value is below 10 volts, you will need to charge your battery for a while.
-After charging, check the voltage again, then leave for several hours and test again.
-If the voltage drops by more than about 1 or 2 volts, you may need to consider a replacement.
+However, if the measured value is below 10 volts, you will need to charge the battery for a while.
+After charging, check the voltage again, then leave it for a few hours and try again.
+If the voltage drops more than 1 or 2 volts, you may need to consider replacing it.